TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 40/Isaiah 40.4.md

 ---

-Every valley shall be exalted, and every mountain and hill shall be made low; and the uneven shall be made level, and the rough places a plain:
+Every valley shall be exalted, and every mountain and hill shall be made low.
+The uneven shall be made level, and the rough places a plain.